MileHacker Logo

 Family-friendly adaptations and kid-specific tips

-• Winery suitability: Many wineries are not ideal for young children owing to their focus on adult beverages.
+• Winery suitability: A lot of vineyards are not ideal for young children owing to their focus on adult beverages.
 Research wineries that expressly welcome families or offer outdoor spaces, lawn games, or non-alcoholic options for children (like grape juice).
 Some even possess playgrounds.

 • Non-wine activities: Integrate non-wine activities into your itinerary: The Evergreen Aviation & Space Museum, The Oregon Garden (with its children's areas), Silver Falls State Park, and u-pick farms (seasonal) offer excellent choices for family enjoyment.

-• Entertainment: Pack family Travel games or entertainment for downtime or car rides between destinations.
+• Entertainment: Pack family Travel games or entertainment for rest time or car rides from destination to destination.

-• Accommodation: Consider vacation rentals with kitchens for simpler meal preparation plus more space.
+• Accommodation: Think about holiday rentals with kitchens for simpler meal preparation plus more space.

 Accessibility considerations for different travelers